munificent/craftinginterpreters/book/hash-tables.md

 ^code obj-string-hash (1 before, 1 after)

-Each ObjString stores the hash code for that string.
-Since strings are immutable in Lox, we can calculate it once up front and be certain that it will never get invalidated.
+Each ObjString stores the hash code for its string.
+Since strings are immutable in Lox, we can calculate the hash code once up front and be certain that it will never get invalidated.
 Caching it eagerly makes a kind of sense: Allocating the string and copying its characters over is already an *O(n)* operation, so it's a good time to also do the *O(n)* calculation of the string's hash.

-Whenever we call the internal function to allocate a string, we pass in its hash code:
+Whenever we call the internal function to allocate a string, we pass in its hash code.

 ^code allocate-string (1 after)

-That function simply stores the hash in the struct:
+That function simply stores the hash in the struct.

 ^code allocate-store-hash (1 before, 2 after)

 The fun happens over at the callers. `allocateString()` is called from two
 places: the function that copies a string and the one that takes ownership of an existing dynamically-allocated string.
-We'll start with the first:
+We'll start with the first.

 ^code copy-string-hash (1 before, 1 after)

 No magic here.
-We calculate the hash code and then pass it along:
+We calculate the hash code and then pass it along.

 ^code copy-string-allocate (2 before, 1 after)

-The other string function is similar:
+The other string function is similar.

 ^code take-string-hash (1 before, 1 after)